 What to do if you skid on gravel

-It is really easy to loose traction and skid on gravel.
+It is really easy to lose traction and skid on gravel.
 This is especially true if you are driving at speed.
 To play it safe you should take it slowly and be really cautious when approaching other cars.
 You also need to watch out on steep hills and corners.
 If you do end up skidding then stay calm.
-Try not to jam on the breaks harder or swing the steering wheel suddenly.
+Try not to jam on the brakes harder or swing the steering wheel suddenly.
 The technique instead is to press in the clutch and gently turn the wheel in the direction you are skidding.
 If you have driven on ice then it is similar.
 Turn into the slide and then regain control.

 Other things to watch out for

 There are several drives around the country that will take you on roads that change abruptly from asphalt to gravel.
-These will always be well signposted but it is good to keep it in mind.
+These will always be well-signposted but it is good to keep it in mind.
 The Icelandic Road Administration maintains all of the signage across the country.
 There is one really useful mobile travel app for all things related to roads in Iceland.
 The Iceland Road Guide App.
-Amongst other things it helps you to familiarise yourself with the different road signs you might come across.
+Amongst other things it helps you to familiarise yourself with the different road signs, you might come across.